sarisabban/VaxDesign/README.md

 * FROM = The start of the target site
 * TO = The end of the target site
 * SCAFFOLD = The protein scaffold structure generated from the Scaffold.py script
-* CHOICE = Choose between fixbb ot flxbb RosettaDesign
+* PROTOCOL = Choose between fixbb ot flxbb RosettaDesign
 * USERNAME = The [Robetta server](http://robetta.org/) username to generate and download the *Abinitio* fragment files and the PSIPRED secondary structure prediction file

 Example: